allebone/help.omni.af.mil/docs/Mobile/FAQ.md

 ---

+#### Q: Can I get email on my EFB?

+**A:** Yes.
+We can install your certs onto your EFB.
+However, you are only able to get email on your iPad if you are on the BOCKSCAR network.

+---

+#### Q: What do I do if my account was involved in a classified incident?

+**A:** Contact us immeditely!
+Place iPad into airplane mode and bring it in ASAP.
+DO NOT power off or try and delete emails or files.

+Note: Your iPad is synced with your email.
+So even if you were not on your EFB at the time of the incident, you still need to do the above.

+---

 #### Q: Can I add my AppleID to my device?

 **A:** Yes, You can Configure your AppleID.
 This is helpful if you intend to use Apple Music, Apple News+, or Apple Podcasts.
 It is not required for any official function, and it will not give access to any additional applications not already approved for use.
 (See Below)